AusDTO/dto-design-guide/.github/ISSUE_TEMPLATE.md

 Bug - [A brief statement describing what's wrong]

-Use a title line as the title of your issue, then delete these lines.
+Use a title line as the title of your issue, then delete these comment lines.

 -->

-## What I did
+## Housekeeping

-Describe the task you were trying to complete, or the steps you carried out before you encountered the issue.
-Include screenshots or any other information that you think might be useful.

-### What browser and device I was using

-Include the browser and device you were using while trying to complete your task (if relevant to the feedback)

-## What I expected to see

-If something behaved differently to what you expected, describe how.
-And if something's not working that was before, let us know when it last worked.
+- [ ] I’ve checked to see if there might be an issue open for this problem/need already.
+- [ ] I’ve assigned this issue to someone who I think can help.

-## What I saw
+## What do you need?

-Include screenshots if it makes things easier to explain.
-If you encountered an error message, include it here.
+What is the problem?

+## Which entry/section is this related to?

+For example: design principles or the global navigation pattern.

+## Good example

+Have you seen content or a solution elsewhere we should look at?

-### Additional information (optional)
+## Additional information (optional)

-If there's anything else you think might give context, include it here.
+If there’s anything else you think might give context — eg a screenshot — include it here.